By Matt Neatock

 The right greens supplement can have many health benefits.
 Here's why you should consider adding one to your diet.

 Antioxidant-like compounds can help counteract the oxidative stress caused by free radicals and thereby prevent or delay cell damage.
-Look for greens supplements that primarily contain superfoods high in antioxidant-like compounds, such as matcha (found in LADDER Superfood Greens), kale, and goji berries.
+Look for greens supplements that primarily contain superfoods high in antioxidant-like compounds, such as matcha (found in LADDER Superfood Greens), spinach, and goji berries.

 Can greens supplements boost your energy levels?
 It depends on whether they contain green tea extract or matcha.
 Research suggests that people who take a green tea extract supplement may experience better energy levels.